potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

 ---
-title: "runscript"
+title: "Runscripts for Benchmarking"
 ---

-# Runscript

-A runscript defines all aspects of a benchmark set.
-The following sections will go through all parts of a typical runscript and show what is possible, so you can adapt an existing runscript to your needs or create a new one from scratch.
+A runscript defines all aspects of a benchmark set and the systems used to run them.
+The following sections explain each part of a typical runscript, helping you adapt an existing runscript or create a new one from scratch.

-Some example runscripts can be found [here](../../examples/index.md#runscripts)
+Various runscripts can be found on the [examples] page.

 ## Folder Structure

-When running `bgen` a folder structure is created.
-The name of the first folder in the tree is given by the root element in the runscript:
+When running `bgen`, a folder structure is created.
+The name of the top-level folder is specified by the root element in the runscript:

 ```xml
 <runscript output="output-folder">